1. World problems

 Incidence

 Spitting in public places remains a widespread issue in many countries, particularly in densely populated urban areas across Asia, Africa, and parts of Europe.
-In India, for example, a 2021 survey by LocalCircles found that 44% of respondents observed people spitting in public spaces daily.
-Despite public health campaigns and fines, enforcement remains inconsistent, and the practice persists in markets, streets, and public transport hubs.
+Despite public health campaigns and legal prohibitions, the practice persists in markets, streets, and public transport hubs, contributing to environmental pollution and the spread of communicable diseases.
+The problem is exacerbated in regions where cultural norms or lack of enforcement undermine anti-spitting regulations.

 This information has been generated by artificial intelligence.